astridx/meinblog/content/posts/joomla/0vorwort.en.md

 ## Basic knowledge

+### Development environment

+This text is about the Joomla code.
+It is not about the latest tools for developers.
+However, a few things are essential.

+#### Test environment

+You want to program an extension for Joomla and therefore need an environment in which Joomla is installed.
+In my opinion, a [XAMPP server package](https://www.apachefriends.org/index.html)[^https://www.apachefriends.org/index.html] on a local workstation is an ideal prerequisite for developing new extensions.
+The direct access to the files of Joomla in the local file system facilitates the handling.

+#### Code editors or IDE

+A good editor is also essential.
+This should be one you feel comfortable with.
+Wikipedia maintains a list of [editors.](https://de.wikipedia.org/wiki/Liste_von_Texteditoren)[^en.wikipedia.org/wiki/list_of_texteditors].

+More convenience is offered by an integrated development environment [IDE](https://de.wikipedia.org/wiki/Liste_von_integrierten_Entwicklungsumgebungen)[^https://de.wikipedia.org/wiki/liste_von_integrierten_entwicklungsumgebungen].
+By convenience I mean functions like

+- versioning: integration of Subversion or GIT
+- Code completion: Complement user input in a meaningful way
+- Syntax highlighting: colour highlighting of variables, class names or statements.
+- Coding standards: Observance of rules
+- Debugging: Finding errors

+You can also get an overview of IDEs from Wikipedia using a [List of IDEs](https://de.wikipedia.org/wiki/Liste_von_integrierten_Entwicklungsumgebungen)[^en.wikipedia.org/wiki/list_of_integrated_development_environments].

+In the Joomla community, the IDE [PHPStorm](https://www.jetbrains.com/phpstorm/)[^https://www.jetbrains.com/phpstorm/], which is subject to a fee, is popular.
+Users of [Visual Studio Code](https://code.visualstudio.com/)[^code.visualstudio.com/] are becoming increasingly common.
+Also worth mentioning are [NetBeans](https://netbeans.org) and [Eclipse](https://eclipse.org).

+Are you looking for instructions on how to set up the development environment?
+Joomla with Visual Studio Code can be found in the [Joomla Documentation](https://docs.joomla.org/Visual_Studio_Code)[^docs.joomla.org/visual_studio_code].
+For PHPStorm, Jetbrains provides a [description](https://www.jetbrains.com/help/phpstorm/joomla-specific-coding-assistance.html).

+### Joomla 3 and Joomla 4 in comparison

+#### New in Joomla 4

+##### Frontend and Backend accessible and with Bootstrap 5

+Joomla 4 integrates Bootstrap 5 into the Joomla core.
+Thereby, the included templates are accessible and correspond to level AA of WCAG 2.1.
+WCAG 2.1 complements WCAG 2.0 and is the web standard for digital accessibility, which is mandatory for public bodies in the European Union.
+As an extension developer, it is not mandatory that you use Bootstrap 5.
+But technically it should comply with the latest standards.
+It would be a shame not to use the good template that Joomla offers.

+##### Optimised Web Assets

+With a single call, Web Assets allow developers to load multiple Javascript and CSS files in a specified order.
+For example, if an extension developer uses styles that depend on Font Awesome being loaded first and they know that Joomla 4 uses the icon font set, Web Assets come into play.
+Web Assets are described in several places in this tutorial.

+##### Web Services enable automated data exchange

+Joomla 4 web services make content accessible to other websites or mobile applications.
+What is a web service?
+Different definitions cause confusion.
+The SOAP standards are referred to as web services.
+Others know them under the term REST API.
+The W3C generally defines a web service as an interface for automated communication via computer networks.
+The API integration in Joomla 4 implements such an interface in the core of the CMS with the help of REST.
+In the example we are building in this text, we also support the Joomla API.

+##### Workflow

+With the new Workflow component, it is possible to link website content to a workflow.
+Thirt Party extensions can also offer a workflow with the core extension.
+This function is not yet included here in the book.

+##### Many other changes and improvements

+Joomla 4 includes new security features such as support for prepared statements for database systems.
+This prevents SQL injection because the database checks the validity of parameters.
+In addition, the code base has been restructured.
+The code was thoroughly cleaned up, obsolete functions removed and PHP namespaces introduced.

+#### Backwards compatibility with Joomla 3

+This text is primarily written for developers who are starting a new extension.
+Nevertheless, issues related to compatibility with Joomla 3 are of interest.
+A [page in the Joomla documentation](https://docs.joomla.org/Potential_backward_compatibility_issues_in_Joomla_4/de)[^docs.joomla.org/potential_backward_compatibility_issues_in_joomla_4/en] summarises the important points.

 ### Never change the core files

 The purpose of Joomla extensions is to have a system that can be extended.
 It is possible that your code and Joomla Core code can be provided with new functions independently of each other.